Early Detection of Misinformation for Infodemic Management: A Domain Adaptation Approach: Method

 The covariate alignment module aims to mitigate covariate shift between source domains and the target domain, i.e., reducing $\sum_{j=1}^k\hat{d}_{\mathcal{H} }(\mathcal{D}_{S_j},\mathcal{D}_T)$ in Proposition~\ref{theorem:multi}.
 To this end, we adapt the domain adversarial method developed by \cite{ganin2016domain} to implement this module.
 Let $d$ denote the true domain for a piece of information characterized by feature vector $\textbf{x}$, where $d=0$ if it belongs to a source domain and $d=1$ if it comes from the target domain.
 The module employs a domain classifier, denoted by $F_d$, that takes the transformed feature vector $\textbf{h}$ as input and outputs its probability of belonging to the target domain.
 Mathematically, we have

-where $\hat{d}$ is the predicted domain (i.e., source or target) for $\textbf{x}$, and $\text{MLP}_3$ is an MLP with trainable parameters $\theta_d$.
+where $\hat{d}$ is the predicted domain (i.e., source or target) for $\textbf{x}$, and $\text{MLP}_3$ is an MLP with the ReLU activation function for its internal layers and trainable parameters $\theta_d$.
 On the one hand, $F_d$ is trained to accurately predict the domain for each piece of information.
 On the other hand, to reduce covariate shift, the vector $\textbf{h}$ produced by the feature transformation layer $F_h$ should be domain-invariant, i.e., when presented to $F_d$, the classifier cannot tell whether it is from a source domain or the target domain \citep{li2021multi}.
 With this reasoning in mind, the learning of domain-invariant features can be formulated as a min-max game defined as follows\citep{ganin2016domain,li2021multi}:

 where $X=(\cup_{j=1}^{k} {X}^{S_j})\cup X^T$ and $d$ is the true domain (i.e., source or target) that $\textbf{x}$ belongs to.
 The maximization objective in Equation~\ref{eq:minmax} promotes a more accurate domain classifier, while the minimization objective strengthens the domain invariance of the transformed feature vector $\textbf{h}$ by making hard even for the most accurate domain classifier to discern its domain identity.
 Following \cite{ganin2016domain}, the two adversarial objectives in Equation~\ref{eq:minmax} can be unified using a gradient reversal layer $R(\textbf{z})$ defined as: